Soccer god Maradona’s rise and fall in Asif Kapadia’s doc

 CANNES, France (AP) — Asif Kapadia initially passed when, in 2012, producer Paul Martin approached him about making a documentary on Argentine soccer legend Diego Maradona.

-Kapadia had just finished “Senna,” his ground-breaking 2010 documentary on the Brazilian Formula One racer Ayrton Senna.
+Kapadia had just finished “Senna,” his ground-breaking 2010 documentary on the late Brazilian Formula One racer Ayrton Senna.
 He didn’t want to do another sports doc, especially about another South American sports hero.
-Instead, he went off and made “Amy,” the intimate Amy Winehouse that reappraised the American singer as a victim of her own success.
+Instead, he went off and made “Amy,” the intimate Amy Winehouse that reappraised the British soul singer as a victim of her own success.
 It won Kapadia the Oscar for best documentary.

 But Kapadia couldn’t shake off the project or the appeal of combing through Maradona’s personal archives, including more than 500 hours of never-before-seen footage.
 Kapadia this week premiered the result, “Diego Maradona,” at the Cannes Film Festival, where “Amy” also made its debut.

-Note: This story has been corrected to show Amy Winehouse was British, not American.